OpenTermsArchive/contrib-versions/Spotify/Privacy Policy.md

 You can set your browser to refuse cookies, or delete certain cookies.
 This may impair or prevent due functioning of the Service.

 Do Not Track is a standard that is currently under development.
 As it is not yet finalized, we adhere to the standards set out in this Privacy Policy.

+Two of the third party services we use to track activity related to the Service, e.g. by placing cookies, are Google Analytics and Hasoffer Analytics.
+We may use third-party vendors, including Google, who use first-party cookies (such as the Google Analytics cookie) and third-party cookies (such as the DoubleClick cookie) together to inform, optimize, and serve ads based on your past visits to our websites, including Google Analytics for Display Advertising.
+If you don't want any information to be collected and used by Google Analytics, you can install an opt-out in your web browser (tools.google.com/dlpage/gaoptout?hl=None) and/or opt out from Google Analytics for Display Advertising or the Google Display Network.
+You can do so by using Google’s Ads Settings (www.google.com/settings/ads).
+If you don't want any information to be collected and used by Hasoffer Analytics you can opt out by clicking the following link: www.mobileapptracking.com/privacy-policy/.

 We may use standard Internet technologies similar to cookies like these: